Storey shines off bench for Arkansas in win over E. Illinois

-FAYETTEVILLE, Ark. — Ty Storey threw for three touchdowns and rushed for another to help Arkansas win Chad Morris’ coaching debut with a 55-20 victory over Eastern Illinois on Saturday.
+The performance was a welcomed breakout for the kid from an hour south in Charleston, Ark., especially after having attempted only four passes in his first three years on campus.

+“Everyone goes through stuff,” Storey said. “...
+It’s been a while, and it was nice to get hit again and be out there and move around.
+It was fun, just being out there with my guys.”

-Storey didn’t start the game after losing a preseason competition with sophomore Cole Kelley, but he put together a career-best performance after entering in the second quarter.
-The junior threw for 214 yards and three touchdowns in the second quarter alone and finished 12-of-17 passing for 261 yards overall.
+After finally entering the game as more than just a substitute on Arkansas’ fourth series, Storey took control of the huddle — and a game in which the Razorbacks were winning only 10-0 at the time.
+He threw for 214 yards and three touchdowns in the second quarter alone and finished 12-of-17 passing for 261 yards overall.

-Kelley started the game at quarterback for the Razorbacks and completed 9 of 12 passes for 92 yards and a 42-yard touchdown to tight end Austin Cantrell.

-The Razorbacks forced six fumbles in their first game under defensive coordinator John Chavis, recovering five.
-Chevin Calloway forced one of the fumbles and recovered two for Arkansas.

 Harry Woodberry threw for two touchdowns for the Panthers in their first game against a Southeastern Conference opponent.
 Woodberry was 9-of-15 passing for 96 yards off the bench, and starter John Brantley completed 18 of 25 passes for 134 yards and a touchdown.